NEU-Skunkworks/C19_Website/README.md

     │       constants.js                        # File having all the constant values such as status code, responses etc.
     │
-    ├───controller                              # Folder with all the controllers that run the required functions for api │   │   jobApplicationController.js         # Controller to handle all the job application api's function │   │   jobpostingController.js             # Controller to handle all the job posting api's function │   │   userController.js                   # Controller to handle all the user related api's function │   │
+    ├───controller                              # Folder with all the controllers that run the required functions for api │   │   emailController.js                  # Controller to handle all the email api's │   │   jobApplicationController.js         # Controller to handle all the job application api's │   │   jobpostingController.js             # Controller to handle all the job posting api's │   │   userController.js                   # Controller to handle all the user related api's │   │
     │   └───common_controllers                  # All the controllers that are used across other controllers │           addUserController.js            # Controller to handle the add api call for users